duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 <!--  internet cyber security/how much trust assumption/use for good or bad are possible ; unintended uses when developing -->

 Another difficulty of autonomous cars is with the "trolley problem".
 MIT has created a series of questions/scenarios that involve autonoous cars.
 Examples include whether to ____.
 There are general trends found such as _____.
 There are also general trends found in certain cultures.
 Examples of this include: saving the lawful ______.

+While this is a gamefied way, it is very interesting to take into consideration moral concepts that we think about it dire situations.

 #### Security, on time, backups, as these systems become relied upon